cometbft/cometbft/docs/rfc/tendermint-core/rfc-004-e2e-framework.rst

 developers should be able to quickly and easily get a sense of the state of the network and all nodes.

-Improvements in persuit of this goal, include functionality that would help node operators in production environments by improving the quality and utility of the logging messages and other reported metrics, but also provide some tools to collect and aggregate this data for developers in the context of test
+Improvements in pursuit of this goal, include functionality that would help node operators in production environments by improving the quality and utility of the logging messages and other reported metrics, but also provide some tools to collect and aggregate this data for developers in the context of test